 - Neurological Exam

 - Brain Imaging

 During the medical workup, your health care provider will review your medical history.
 He or she will want to know about any current and past illnesses, as well as any medications you are taking.
 The doctor will also ask about key medical conditions affecting other family members, including whether they may have had Alzheimer's disease or related dementias.

 Physical Exam And Diagnostic Tests

 During a medical workup, you can expect the physician to:

-- Ask about diet, nutrition and use of alcohol.
+- Ask about your diet, nutrition and use of drugs and alcohol.

 - Perform other procedures to assess overall health.

 - Collect blood or urine samples for laboratory testing.